Early fault-tolerant simulations of the Hubbard model: Phase estimation

 \section{Phase estimation}

-Next, we consider using the phase estimation algorithm using the same assumptions and parameters used in Kivlichan \textit{et al.}~\cite{kivlichan2020improved}.
-In particular, we perform phase estimation on the unitary $U = \exp(i H_{\mathrm{eff}} t) \approx \exp(i H t)$ to calculate the energy eigenvalues of $ H_{\mathrm{eff}}$ where $\| H - H_{\mathrm{eff}} \| \leq W t^2$ (assuming the regime that $Wt^3 \ll 1$, which we always numerically verify) and where $W$ is the Trotter error constant bounded earlier.
+Next, we consider using the phase estimation algorithm using the same assumptions and parameters used in Kivlichan \textit{et al.}~\cite{kivlichan2020improved}. \etc{In particular, we ideally wish to perform phase estimation on the unitary $ \exp(i H t)$.
+However, due to Trotter errors we instead perform some other unitary $U$ that approximates $\exp(i H t)$.
+By unitarity of $U$, we can always find an effective Hamiltonian $H_{\mathrm{eff}}$ such that $U= \exp(i H_{\mathrm{eff}} t)$.
+Furthermore, from App E of Ref.~\cite{kivlichan2020improved}, we know that $H_{\mathrm{eff}}$ can be chosen so that $\| H - H_{\mathrm{eff}} \| \leq W t^2 $ (assuming the regime that $Wt^3 \ll 1$, which we always numerically verify) and where $W$ is the Trotter error constant bounded earlier.
+Whatever value of $W$ we obtain, we can always reduce the error by decreasing $t$.
+However, smaller $t$ entails more bits of precision are needed in phase estimation, leading to more uses of $U$ and higher gate complexity.
+Indeed, optimising the value of $t$, one finds that the optimal gate complexity is proportional to $\sqrt{W}$ (see App.~\ref{AppPhaseEstimation} for details)}.
 Assuming preparation of an approximate ground state with fidelity $f$ overlap with the true ground state, then an ideal implementation of phase estimation would with probability $f$ return the ground state energy (up to additive error $W t^2$).
+How to efficiently prepare states with sufficiently good overlap with the ground state is an important and non-trivial problem that we will not address here.

 Our results for PLAQ are presented in Table \ref{tab:SynthesizedResource} and the resource counting methodology is described in more detail in App.~\ref{AppPhaseEstimation}.
 In Fig.~\ref{fig:Tcounts}, we convert all gates to Toffoli gates and make a comparison between PLAQ and spilt-operator estimates.
 We choose to work in units of Toffoli gates instead of $T$-gates since recent, low-overhead magic state distillation factories output Toffoli states~\cite{gidney2019efficient,AWSarchitecture}.
 The Toffoli count for PLAQ can be reproduced from Table~\ref{tab:SynthesizedResource} by assuming that 2 $T$-gates can be performed using 1 Toffoli gate (given access to a catalyst~\cite{gidney2018halving,gidney2019efficient,beverland2020lower}) so that the total Toffoli count is $N_{\mathrm{TOF}}+(N_{T}/2)$.